 If you don't already have a solicitor or Will writer they can give you details of professionals in your area with RNIB supporter rates.
 They can also help should you require a copy of your Will in another format, such as Braille or audio CD.
-They also have a wealth of information at their fingertips about the work we do and how your legacy will be spent to help blind and partially sighted people in the future.
+They also have a wealth of information at their fingertips about the work we do, and how a gift in your Will can make everyday better for everyone affected by sight loss, now and in the future.

 Making your Will gives you the chance to put your affairs in order and to avoid any confusion about your wishes after you die.
 An up-to-date, professionally written Will is the only way to ensure the people and causes you care about are provided for.